Sub-6 GHz 5G Advantages and Disadvantages

 The theoretical data transmission speed of 5G networks based on the sub-6 specification is between 50 Mbps to 200 Mbps.
 Network latency is between 20 to 10 milliseconds, while network bandwidth is around 500 Mbps.
 The real-world performance of LTE networks averages around 50 Mbps with a latency of 20 to 30 milliseconds.

-Note that latency is the time it takes for data to be transferred from one point to another, while network bandwidth pertains to the maximum amount of data that can be transferred wirelessly over a network in a given time.
+Note that network latency is the time it takes for data to be transferred from one point to another.
+The bandwidth of a particular network represents the maximum amount of data that can be transferred over either the wired or wireless network in a given time.

-When compared with mmWave 5G networks, another notable feature and benefit of networks based on Sub-6 GHz 5G technology center on wider network coverage and longer range.
-Note that the mmWave specification uses high frequencies that cannot travel at longer distances and are more prone to physical obstructions.
+Another notable feature and benefit of networks based on Sub-6 GHz 5G technology centers on wider network coverage and longer range.
+The mmWave specification uses high frequencies that cannot travel at longer distances and are more prone to physical obstructions.

-Because the frequencies used in the sub-6 specification are lower than the mmWave specification, they essentially travel further.
+Hence, when compared, because the frequencies used in the sub-6 specification are lower than the mmWave specification, they can propagate farther and the signal they bear can travel longer distances.
 Lower frequencies can also penetrate physical objects like wood and concrete walls better.
+This translates to a wider coverage area and a longer range.

 The benefits of this 5G technology are enhanced further with the application of specific wireless communication and network technologies such as massive MIMO, which expands simultaneous connection capacity, and beamforming, which improves signal quality.

-Another advantage of Sub-6 GHz 5G technology is that it can be deployed using the existing infrastructures of 3G and 4G or 4G LTE networks.
+Another advantage of Sub-6 GHz 5G technology is that it can be deployed using existing 3G and 4G or 4G LTE network infrastructures.
 Most 5G networks based on this technology use existing network towers that are modified to equip them with relevant equipment.

-On the other hand, designing and deploying mmWave 5G networks require installing hundreds of smaller cells in a particular area to address range and coverage limitations.
+It is important to underscore the fact that designing and deploying mmWave 5G networks requires installing hundreds of smaller cells in a particular area to address range and coverage limitations.
+This has higher cost implications.
+The sub-6 specification of 5G is fundamentally easier to deploy and more inexpensive than the mmWave specification.

 Cons and Limitations: The Disadvantages of Sub-6 GHz 5G Technology

-It is important to highlight that 5G networks based on the sub-6 specification use frequencies lower than mmWave 5G networks.
-This fact is one of the primary reasons behind the notable disadvantages of sub-6 GHz 5G
+It is also important to reiterate the fact that 5G networks based on the sub-6 specification use frequencies lower than mmWave 5G networks.
+The advantages of the mmWave specification come from the utilization of higher frequencies within the spectrum.
+This is one of the primary reasons behind the notable disadvantages of sub-6 GHz 5G.

-mmWave 5G networks are faster because they run on higher frequencies between 24 GHz and 300 GHz range.
+A particular mmWave 5G network is faster because it uses higher frequencies between 24 GHz and 300 GHz range.
 Remember that higher frequencies correspond to shorter wavelengths, which translates further to faster movements of data-bearing signals.

-Fundamentally, the mmWave specification defines the advantages of 5G network connectivity.
-Of course, it is still important to note that the sub-6 specification remains faster than the specifications used in LTE and LTE Advance, 4G, and 3G networks.
+It can be argued that the mmWave specification defines the notable advantages of 5G network connectivity.
+It is still important to note that the particular sub-6 specification remains faster than the specifications used in LTE and LTE Advance, true 4G, and 3G networks.

 The inferiority of 5G networks based on the sub-6 specification limits the applications of 5G technology.
-While it is true that these networks are faster than the previous generations, they would not be able to compete with fiber-based wired broadband connections.
+It is true that these networks are faster than the previous generations but fiber-based wired broadband connections outcompete them in terms of network performance.

-What the aforesaid means is that users connected to a Sub-6 GHz 5G network would not be able to experience the full benefits of 5G connectivity.
-These include data-intensive use cases such as video streaming, high-end gaming, and video conferencing.
+What the aforementioned means is that users connected to a Sub-6 GHz 5G network would not be able to experience the full benefits of 5G connectivity.
+These include data-intensive applications and use cases such as high-definition video streaming, high-end gaming and cloud or on-demand gaming, and video conferencing with multiple participants.

-It is also impossible to fully utilize emerging and future wireless digital applications and technologies to include massive Internet of Things, smart and automated automotive vehicles, and smart cities, and advanced communication devices, among others.
+It is also impossible to fully utilize emerging and future wireless digital applications and technologies such as massive Internet of Things, smart and automated automotive vehicles, smart cities, and advanced communication devices, among others.

-Of course, devices that support only the sub-6 specification would not be able to take full advantage of the features and benefits of 5G network connectivity.
-Furthermore, users would not be able to access 5G networks in locations that use the mmWave specification.
+Devices that support only the sub-6 specification would not be able to take full advantage of the features and benefits of 5G network connectivity.
+Users of these devices also would not be able to access 5G networks in locations or areas that use the mmWave specification.
+Public places such as stadiums and airports are often equipped with mmWave 5G cell sites.

 FURTHER READINGS AND REFERENCES